Fermat-ORG/fermat-framework/README.md

 ##### 11. Fermat must be inclusive with the current financial system.

-* Banks and financial institutions could write plugins to enable Fermat wallets hold funds in banks and other financial institutions.
+* Banks and financial institutions can write plugins to enable Fermat wallets hold funds in banks and other financial institutions.
 * Fermat allows it users to move money both through public value transport networks as crypto currency networks and also thwough private or legacy financial networks.

 ##### 12. Fermat must be unbanked-people friendly.